Stanley Weston

 Stanley Weston (né Weinburger; September 25, 1919 – April 11, 2002) was an American publisher, sportswriter, artist and photographer.
 He promoted the sport of boxing and professional wrestling throughout his career.
-Weston started Pro Wrestling Illustrated, a professional wrestling magazine, as well as 20 other magazines over his career.
+Weston started Pro Wrestling Illustrated, a professional wrestling magazine, as well as 20 other magazines over his career, including professional boxing focused KO magazine.
 Weston was inducted into the International Boxing Hall of Fame in 2006.

 Early life

 Weston was born to Bessie (Biegeleisen) and Jacob Weinburger in the Bronx.
 His family eventually moved out to Long Island and became neighbors with Nat Fleischer, publisher of The Ring magazine.
 Weston soon became enamored with the sport of boxing when his father brought home a copy Fleischer's magazine and in 1937 Fleischer hired him as copy boy.

 Military service

 Weston was a World War II and Korean War veteran who enlisted in the United States Army in 1941 and was promoted to second lieutenant in 1943.
 He remained on active duty until 1946 when he transitioned into the reserves.
 Weston returned to active duty for service in the Korean War and then once again transitioned back to the reserves after the war.
 He retired from Air Force Reserves in 1966 at the rank of major.